 If the last owner purchased Genuine Accessories for their vehicle when buying it new, it would’ve been fitted by a dealership and backed by a guarantee for the workmanship.
 Make sure they’re in good condition, with receipts for fitment and any maintenance that has been done over the years.

-Aftermarket accessories (often bought from third-party suppliers, or even second hand) should be examined more thoroughly.
-Accessories bought from a store (ARB, TJM, Ironman 4X4 etc) usually have warranties or some kind of guarantee that the accessory is fit for purpose, but it’s still important to examine the quality of fitment and ask if it has been done privately or in a workshop.
+Aftermarket accessories should be examined equally thoroughly.
+Accessories bought from a store (like Lifestyle 4x4) usually have warranties or some kind of guarantee that the accessory is fit for purpose, but it’s still important to examine the quality of fitment if it has been done privately.

 Poorly manufactured or incorrectly fitted accessories can be dangerous, especially off road where you don’t need anything on your car failing halfway through fording a river, or falling off when you’re to get out of some soft sand.